dkennetzoracle/pytorch_connector_testing/dataloading/finetuning_from_bucket/mosaic_ml_streaming/README.md

 # MosaicML FineTuning

-This needs to be run on each machine prior to launch to properly configure the setup:
+This needs to be run on each machine prior to launch to properly configure the setup.
+The only thing that needs to change when running on next machines is the `rank`, which should be set to 1 on the second machine:
 ```bash
 accelerate config --config_file "fsdp_config.yaml"